2025 Massachusetts Advocacy Efforts

 Polycystic Ovary Syndrome (PCOS) is a serious genetic, hormone, metabolic and reproductive disorder that can lead to lifelong complications, psychosocial disorders, obesity, cardiovascular disease, type 2 diabetes, infertility, nonalcoholic fatty liver disease, endometrial cancer, maternal/fetal health complications and other conditions.
 PCOS is an extremely common endocrine disorder, yet there is widespread lack of awareness, with 50% of people with PCOS being undiagnosed or misdiagnosed.

-An Act Designating October 15th as Pregnancy and Infant Loss Awareness Day (S.2005)
+An Act Designating October 15th as Pregnancy and Infant Loss Awareness Day (SD1875)

 Lead Sponsor: Sen. Paul Feeney